barryclark/jekyll-now/_posts/2017-7-9-Making-timelapse-video-of-my-mini-spinach-farm-using-a-RPi-and-a-Webcam.md

 ---
 layout: post
 comments: true
-title: Make timelapse video of my mini spinach farm using a RPi and a Webcam
+title: Making timelapse video of my mini spinach farm using a RPi and a Webcam
 ---